Cunningtons LLP: About Us

 The staff at Cunningtons are totally dedicated and highly professional.
 We are committed to the highest level of customer services which is echoed in our testimonials.

-Jason Bradshaw is the Partner responsible for the firm’s Brighton Office.
+Jason Bradshaw is the firm's Senior Partner.
 He specialises in residential Conveyancing.

-Jason joined Cunningtons in 1997 as a trainee solicitor and qualified in 1999.
+Jason graduated from Staffordshire University in 1993, and completed the Legal Practice course a year later.
+He later joined Cunningtons in 1997 as a trainee solicitor and qualified in 1999.
 He became a Partner with the firm in May 2002.
-His focus within Cunningtons has been on the delivery and maintenance of the high level of service clients expect in today’s consumer-led society.
+His focus within Cunningtons has been on the delivery and maintenance of the high level of service clients expect in today's consumer-led society.
 He has built up an excellent reputation within his existing client base and is proud that most of his work is from satisfied clients returning with further instructions, or client recommendations.

-Jason takes an active role in the management of the firm, and is responsible for the firm’s on line presence including social media channels, takes an active role in the marketing of the firm and is the Compliance Officer for Finance and Administration.
+Jason has now taken on the role as the firm's Senior Managing Partner, and is responsible for the firm's on line presence including social media channels, takes an active role in the marketing of the firm and is the Compliance Officer for Finance and Administration.
+He manages our Brighton office, and the Croydon office.

 Jason Bradshaw can be contacted on 01273 200734,